Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response

 \subsection{Extensions to General Quantal Response Curve $\Quant$}

-Many of our results in \Cref{sec:state independent} and \Cref{sec:state dependent} can be readily extended to the more general quantal response behavior $\Quant$.
-In particular, the characterization on the optimality of censorship signaling scheme for SISU environments (i.e., \Cref{thm:SISU opt}), the structure characterization of the optimal signaling scheme for SDSU environments (i.e., \Cref{thm:SDSU opt}) hold as long as the function $\Quant$ is S-shaped.
+Our results in \Cref{sec:state independent} and \Cref{sec:state dependent} on characterizing the optimal signaling schemes can be readily extended to a more general quantal response behavior $\Quant$.
+For example, the characterization on the optimality of censorship signaling scheme for SISU environments (i.e., \Cref{thm:SISU opt}), the structure characterization of the optimal signaling scheme for SDSU environments (i.e., \Cref{thm:SDSU opt}) hold as long as the function $\Quant$ is S-shaped.